After reading Julie C. Morse’s new book Out of the Box: The Mostly True Story of a Mysterious Man I had a lot to think about.

 As protagonist Bob Harris says many times through the book, his success is tied to the philosophy of “good accounts, secured faithfully.”
 Really, all of life can be boiled down to this ideal—your character is what defines you.

 But I nearly said “no” to this book because the subtitle was a deterrant.

-I was deterred by the subtitle, “the mostly true story of a mysterious man.”
+“The mostly true story of a mysterious man.”
 MOSTLY true?
 What does that mean?
 Which parts?
 How am I supposed to read it?
-When I read the subtitle I’m stuck because the only thing it tells me is I still haven’t managed to figure out creative non-fiction.
+When I read the subtitle I’m stuck because the only thing it tells me is I still don’t understand creative non-fiction.

 I mean, is it true or not?
 Can something be mostly true?

-Since I already edit as I read I didn’t want to add questioning truth to the docket as well, because that would be too much work.
+Anyway, since I already edit as I read I didn’t want to add questioning truth to the docket as well, because that would be too much work.
 For me.

 Bob Harris’ story was well worth the battle.
-He had big ideas and wasn’t limited by things most of us would be daunted by.
-He invented, battled, sold, schmoozed, charmed, and adventured through life.
+He had big ideas.
+And he wasn’t limited by daunting things most of us would be cripled by.
+He invented, battled, sold, schmoozed, charmed and adventured through life.
 And the world.
-For me the best part of Harris’ story is despite the business success, travelling adventures, and crazy stories, it’s obvious he valued and cultivated deep and lifelong friendships above it all.
+For me, here’s the best part of Harris’ story.
+Despite the business success, travelling adventures and crazy stories, it’s obvious Harris valued and cultivated deep and lifelong friendships most of all.

-I’m inspired by his courage to live life by his own terms.
+His courage inspires me to live life on my own terms.

-This is the first self-published book I’ve reviewed and I suppose my main critique of self-published books is true for this one as well: it could use a really good edit.
+First I’ll say this is the first self-published book I’ve reviewed.
+My main critique of self-published books is true for this one as well: it could use a really good edit.